Photo by Leon Werdinger

 screened in sides and steel roofs which includes guest rooms (some with small

-kitchens), staff rooms, classroom, meeting tent, library, office/store, restrooms
+kitchens), staff rooms, classroom, meeting tent, library, office/store,

-light housekeeping responsibilities.
+dishwashing and light housekeeping responsibilities.

 supplement the natural marine and terrestrial research and education, the